 Natural disasters and climate

 New Zealand lies along a seismically active area and as such is prone to earthquakes and volcanic activity.
-For advice on what to do in an earthquake, please check the New Zealand Earthquake Commission.
+For advice on what to do in an earthquake, please check the Get Thru website for more information.

 When travelling to or through remote areas, we advise you to check on weather conditions before departing and pack equipment and clothing suitable for extremes of weather.